lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 second argument specifies a list of acceptable version numbers.

-Once we have a hook into the C library, we can create Racket wrappers for the library's functions.
+Once we have a hook into the C library, we can create Racket wrappers for individual functions in the library.
 We use the Racket `get-ffi-obj` function to do this:

 ```racket
 (define UNCOMPRESSED-LEN 65)